 - Building requirements – Building an in-law apartment is just like building a house, albeit smaller.
 So, you’ll have to consider plumbing, electricity and other technical stuff.
 While your chosen contractor can take care of the actual construction, you should still consider if your property can accommodate these additional requirements.

 - Style and design – How would you like the in-law apartment to look?
 Do you want it to mimic or complement your home’s design?
-Work closely with a professional designer to bring the look you’ve visualized for the in-law flat to life.
+Work closely with a professional design consultant to bring the look you’ve visualized for the in-law flat to life.

 In the next post, let’s talk about outdoor living spaces.
 Stay tuned!